 No. Contest.
 I booked for the following day.

-I didn’t recall Keanu Reeves doing any paperwork before he hurled himself out of a plane.
-None of my travel friends had mentioned it either.
+I didn’t recall Keanu Reeves doing any paperwork, none of my travel friends had mentioned it either.
 In fact, I rationalised, it was an extreme sport that people had been doing for a very long time.
-Of course there were risks, and people had died, but I wasn’t planning to jump with a guy who’d found an abandoned parachute on the beach and thought he’d start a business.
-I was in the lovely U.S. of A, where health and safety rules applied (two parachutes and a fail-safe device it turns out); I’d spoken to plenty of people who’d done the jump just weeks before and survived; plus I had more likely concerns to contend with – the potential pain in my ears.
+Of course there were risks, but I was in the USA, where health and safety rules apply (two parachutes and a fail-safe device), I decided I wasn’t going to let the legalities stop me.
+In short, know that skydiving is safe, so just sign the legal document and do your jump – you’ll be more relaxed for it.

 The pre-jump wait – not for wimps or solo-travellers

-However, my relief was short-lived.
-The video had already started when I arrived (don’t you hate that?) and by the time it had finished I was not much wiser about what I had to do…although the possible ways I could die had been drummed more deeply in my brain.
+However, the reassurance was short-lived because the video had already started when I arrived and by the time it had finished I was not much wiser about what I had to do.
 I sighed and followed the group into the waiting area.
-I was sure (read: blindly optimistic) there would be some more detailed, informative instruction before we fell out of the plane.
+I was convinced there would be some more detailed instructions before we fell out of the plane.
+Surely?

-For the next three hours I made friends with the wooden bench in the “jump zone” where I would sit in constant anticipation of being called to suit-up and board my plane.
-One by one, groups, couples, family and friends were picked out and readied for the sky.
-One by one, I watched as the small plane completed a circuit of take-offs and landing, dropping bodies from its hatch in a steady stream, some landing elegantly, a small run then stroll to success, others less so, skidding to embarrassment or potentially worse.
+For the next three hours, since I was travelling alone, I made friends with the wooden bench in the “jump zone”, where I would sit in constant anticipation of being called to suit-up and board my plane.
+One by one, groups, couples, families and friends were picked out and readied for the sky.
+One by one, I watched as the small plane completed a circuit of take-offs and landings, dropping bodies from its hatch in a steady stream, some landing elegantly, a small run then stroll to success, others less-so, skidding to embarrassment on their butts.

 After what felt like a torturously long amount of time, it was my turn.
 I took my wobbly legs over to the affable blonde girl who helped me step into an unflattering yet rather essential thigh-clasping harness.
-Had I read 50 Shades of Grey at that point, I would have wondered about the contraption’s purpose.
-Nevertheless, I strapped it on just as I was introduced to my tandem partner, a supremely cool-due who, called Bundy.
+As she strapped me into it, I was introduced to my tandem partner, a supremely cool-due called Bundy.

 “It’s ok, I’ll tell you,” my skydive instructor said calmly.